artjolameli/react-calculator/README.md

 Before you can contribute to our code base, you must have a solid grasp of functional components as well as React hooks.
 To give you some more experience with these concepts, you will be building a simple calculator app.

 The goal is to create a program that takes two numbers and adds them together.
 Then, you will add a multiply button, subtract button, and divide button.
 You MUST use functional components, and React hooks.
 Keep in mind the syntax is different with functional components.

+Fork, clone, and npm i to begin.

 ![](./images/CalculatorBefore.png)